Phpillip/phpillip/doc/controller/template.md

 # Template resolution

-Phpillip provide the same type of template resolution that you get in Symfony.
+Phpillip provides the same type of template resolution that you get in Symfony.
-When a Controller don't return a _Response_, Phpillip will try to create one by finding and rendering a matching template.
+When a Controller doesn't return a _Response_, Phpillip will try to create one by finding and rendering a matching template.

 ## For content routes